nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ![AddCommandSequenceDiagram](diagrams/diagram_images/AddSequenceDiagram.png)

-Notes:
+:information_source: Information:

 * The `UniqueFoodnameChecker` object will be destructed after use, but the `Food` object and `Fridge` object will still exist after the command finishes.
+* The lifeline for `UniqueFoodnameCheck` should end at the destroy marker.
+However, due to a limitation of PlantUML, the lifelines reach the end of the diagram.
 * Some function calls such as showResults() in `Command` is not covered in this diagram.
 So the `Command` object will only be destructed after all function calls on that iteration.

-:information_source: Information:

-* The lifeline for `UniqueFoodnameCheck` should end at the destroy marker.
-However, due to a limitation of PlantUML, the lifelines reach the end of the diagram.

 ### Remove Command